 To help further in your healing process, you should supplement the elimination diet with additional alkaline chemistry that cools down and heals inflammation in the form of organic cold-pressed juices and smoothies.

 Likewise, foods high in zinc will help heal the gut.
 Superfoods like spirulina or foods high in omega-3 are likewise excellent choices, since they bind to toxins, help reduce inflammation and heal the gut lining.

 You can also sparingly consume foods rich in probiotics like sauerkraut if you don’t suffer from gut disease, since probiotics may be too harsh on a sensitive, leaky gut.

 Coping with food cravings is another big issue when you switch to foods that do not contain lectins.
-But your willpower will improve considerably after a few weeks and the long-term health benefits of doing so is a wonderful motivator.
+But your willpower will improve considerably after a few weeks and the long-term health benefits of doing so are a wonderful motivator.
 It won’t be easy, but it will be highly worthwhile!

-Health Benefits of a Lectin Free Diet
+Health Benefits of a Lectin-Free Diet

-A lectin free diet will lower inflammation levels over time as you enjoy foods as nature created them.
+A lectin-free diet will lower inflammation levels over time as you enjoy foods as nature created them.
 You will experience many benefits of going lectin-free and organic, most notably with a big improvement and elimination of inflammatory and chronic health issues and weight loss (that you will keep off!).

 Here are some of the conditions that are significantly improved with a lectin-free diet and body hydration:

 - Bone loss